kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 | `cache_st` | timestamp | Optional | Only set this in testing or development mode when performance is not required.
 If set to now+10min will rebuild the Player instead of serving the last instance from cache.
 Use only for testing while making changes to the player.
 Do not use this in production. |

 ### Obtaining a Reference to the Embedded Player
 In order to communicate with embedded Player instances via the JavaScript API, a reference to the Player instance must be retrieved.
-To gain a reference to the Player,  you will need to implement the `readyCallback` function. `readyCallback` is called when the Player was successfully rendered to the DOM and is ready to accept API calls.
+To obtain a reference to the Player,  you will need to implement the `readyCallback` function. `readyCallback` is called when the Player was successfully rendered to the DOM and is ready to accept API calls.

 There are two ways to implement the `readyCallback` function: